 - Schools are expected to assess the risk of children being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology.
 This means being able to demonstrate both a general understanding of the risks affecting children and young people in the area and a specific understanding of how to identify individual children who may be at risk of radicalisation and what to do to support them.
 Schools and colleges should have clear procedures in place for protecting children at risk of radicalisation.
 These procedures may be set out in existing safeguarding policies.
 It is not necessary for schools and colleges to have distinct policies on implementing the Prevent duty. - The Prevent duty builds on existing local partnership arrangements.
-For example, Governing Bodies and proprietors of all schools should ensure that their safeguarding arrangements take into account the policies and procedures of Bristol Safeguarding Children Board (BSCB). - The Prevent guidance refers to the importance of Prevent awareness training to equip staff to identify children at risk of being drawn into terrorism - The school ICT policy will ensure that suitable filtering systems are in place to prevent children accessing terrorist and extremist material
+For example, governing bodies and proprietors of all schools should ensure that their safeguarding arrangements take into account the policies and procedures of KBSP (Welcome to the Keeping Bristol Safe Partnership website. (bristolsafeguarding.org)). - The Prevent guidance refers to the importance of Prevent awareness training to equip staff to identify children at risk of being drawn into terrorism - The school ICT policy will ensure that suitable filtering systems are in place to prevent children accessing terrorist and extremist material